These pillowy soft and juicy Italian meatballs without breadcrumbs are keto, low-carb and gluten-free!

 Are meatballs keto

 No, your usual store bought or restaurant meatball is not keto.
-Traditional meatballs contain varying amounts of breadcrumbs or stale bread mixed with milk (called panade).
+Traditional meatballs contain varying amounts of breadcrumbs or stale bread (rusk) mixed with milk.

 You’d think that meatballs are a fairly safe keto or low-carb option when eating out.
 Or that frozen meatballs are a convenient way to make a quick keto dinner.
 But the breadcrumbs in a large portion of meatballs can add enough carbs to kick you out of ketosis.

 That’s why as a fan of meatballs I created this keto recipe, without breadcrumbs!
 But I had to find a good replacement.
-You can’t just make meatballs without breadcrumbs…
+Because, as I found out, you can’t just make meatballs without breadcrumbs…

 Why do meatballs need breadcrumbs